medined/D4M_Schema/README.md

 so much depending on where your data is coming from.

-At this point, you might be thinking that I've forgotten to mention something -- What is the Common Big Data Architecture?
-CBDA provides a NO-SQL based schema that enables the Data Lake.
+At this point, you might be thinking that I've forgotten to mention something -- What is the DBM v2.0 Schema?
+It is a NO-SQL schema that enables the Data Lake.
 All types of storage can be combined into a set of three Accumulo tables that work together.
 The D4M project provides plenty of documentation regarding query performance which I will not repeat here.

-What is the Common Big Data Architecture?
+What is the D4M Schema?
 -----------------------------------------

 In this simple example, I'm just putting a fact table (cities in Maine) into